mahmoudkarieem/Cinema-Vault/README.md

 **Coil** is used for loading images in a Compose-friendly manner.

 - `implementation("io.coil-kt:coil-compose:2.7.0")`

+ ### Room Database (Local Storage)
+ Room Database is used to enable offline functionality and allow users to save their favorite movies for later viewing.
+ - implementation("androidx.room:room-runtime:2.5.2")
+- kapt("androidx.room:room-compiler:2.5.2")
+- implementation("androidx.room:room-ktx:2.5.2")

 ### Coroutines
 The app uses **Kotlin Coroutines** for handling background tasks asynchrono